priyankgondaliya45/news-aggregator/README.md

-# Project Title

-A brief description of what this project does and who it's for

-# Project Title

-A brief description of what this project does and who it's for

 # Laravel News Aggregator

 A modular, extensible Laravel-based news aggregator that fetches, transforms, and stores articles from multiple providers like **NewsAPI**, **The Guardian**, and **The New York Times**.